hearthandsinc/challenges/ios/server/readme.md

 This server is used as a companion for the iOS challenge.
 Persistence is in-memory, restarting the server will reset its state.

-The server will sometime fail to send a response, take a very long time to respond, or send duplicate events in the stream.
+The server will sometime be a bit capricious, you might observe:
+- fail to send a response
+- take a very long time to respond
+- send duplicate events in the message stream

 You should react accordingly.

 ## How to run the server?